bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 remarkable, since these are the parts of the program that usually cause problems.

-Let's use these functions to allow us to change the Yome layout directly from our widget.
+Let's use these functions to change the Yome layout directly from our widget.

 {% highlight javascript %}
 Yome.sideOptions = () =>